-In this article, senior associate Kristy McCluskey suggests responsible entities, wholesale trustees and financial advisors should treat ASIC's industry funding levies with a grain of salt following the recent surprise levy blowout.
+In this article, senior associate Kristy McCluskey suggests responsible entities, wholesale trustees and financial advisers should treat ASIC's industry funding levies with a grain of salt following the recent surprise levy blowout.

 The ASIC industry funding model was introduced in 2017 to enable ASIC to recoup its regulatory costs, such as stakeholder engagement, education, guidance, surveillance, enforcement and policy advice.
 Up to 90 percent of regulatory costs are now recouped from levies across six sectors and 48 subsectors, with the remaining 10 percent from fees-for-service (such as an AFSL application fee).

 As part of the funding model, each year ASIC releases a Cost Recovery Implementation Statement (CRIS) for the next financial year setting out ASIC's budgeted resources and how these will be recovered from industry levies.

 Levies are calculated in one of two ways: some organisations pay a flat levy fee, with the costs of regulating a subsector shared equally among all organisations operating within that subsector, whereas others pay a graduated levy depending on factors such as the number, size and value of an organisation's transactions.

 In June 2019, ASIC released its CRIS for the 2018-19 financial year.
 The CRIS provided budgeted levies for each of the six sectors, including—

 However, while the CRIS sets out ASIC's budgeted activities and the indicative levies to fund these activities, ASIC has warned that the budgeted levies are always subject to change depending on ASIC's actual regulatory costs.